Nara (city): Climate

 The climate of Nara Prefecture is generally temperate, although there are notable differences between the north-western basin area and the rest of the prefecture which is more mountainous.

 The basin area climate has an inland characteristic, as represented in the higher daily temperature variance, and the difference between summer and winter temperatures.
 Winter temperatures average approximately 3 to 5 °C, and from 25 to 28 C in the summer with highest readings reaching close to 35 °C. There has not been a single year since 1990 with more than 10 days of snowfall recorded by Nara Local Meteorological Observatory.

 The climate in the rest of the prefecture is that of higher elevations especially in the south, with -5 °C being the extreme minimum in winter.
 Heavy rainfall is often observed in summer.
 The annual accumulated rainfall totals as much as 3000 to 5000 mm, which is among the heaviest in Japan and indeed in the world outside the equatorial zone.

 Spring and fall temperatures are temperate and comfortable.
 The mountainous region of Yoshino has been long popular for viewing cherry blossoms in the spring.
 In autumn, the southern mountains are also a popular destination for viewing fall foliage.

 Cityscape

 Demographics

-As of 1 April 2017, the city has an estimated population of 359,666 and a population density of 1,300 persons per km2.
+As of 1 April 2017, the city had an estimated population of 359,666 and a population density of 1,300 persons per km2.
 There were 160,242 households residing in Nara.
 The highest concentration of both households and population, respectively about 46,000 and 125,000, is found along the newer bedtown districts, along the Kintetsu line connecting to Osaka.

 There were about 3,000 registered foreigners in the city, of which Koreans and Chinese are the two largest groups with about 1,200 and 800 people respectively.